refena/refena/README.md

 Read the value of a provider and rebuild the widget when the value changes.

+This should be used within a `build` method.

 ```dart
 build(BuildContext context) {
   final currentValue = ref.watch(myProvider);